drubinstein/pokerl/content/docs/chapter-3/running/index.md

     self.pyboy.tick(1, render=True)
 ```

 If we look at the core functionality for running an action on the emulator, there is one small addition.
 Ticking while the agent does not have control.
 Waiting for control to return to the player removes certain levels of non-determinism.
-Most annoyingly, the extra animation when moving a boulder with strength.
+Most annoyingly, the extra animation when moving a boulder with `STRENGTH`.

 ## When to Care About the GPU

 Generating data on the CPU has generally been the bottleneck, but training and inference do occur and during the training loop of my RL system, I am not running the emulator.
 I’m running the policy on the GPU with PyTorch.
-There are still gains to be had from speeding up the GPU side of training, even if it didn’t give me 2x returns.
+There are still gains to be had from `SPEED`ing up the GPU side of training, even if it didn’t give me 2x returns.

-There are many avenues for speeding up training:
+There are many avenues for `SPEED`ing up training:

 * Decrease the model size.
 * Decrease the data size.
 * Improve the GPU utilization.
 * Improve sample efficiency.

-There are some common techniques to improve the speedup.
-Some I contributed back to PufferLib (since early 2024 I have optimized pieces of PufferLib for a 2x speed up).
-I achived a 30% GPU speed improvement on inference by using torch.compile improved the GPU utilization with [torch.compile](https://pytorch.org/tutorials/intermediate/torch_compile_tutorial.html).
-Torch compilation traces the execution graph of a PyTorch module and will create an optimized GPU execution graph.
+There are some common techniques to improve the `SPEED`up.
+Some I contributed back to PufferLib (since early 2024 I have optimized pieces of PufferLib for a 2x `SPEED` up).
+I achived a 30% GPU `SPEED` improvement on inference by using torch.compile improved the GPU utilization with [torch.compile](https://pytorch.org/tutorials/intermediate/torch_compile_tutorial.html).
+Torch compilation traces the exe`CUT`ion graph of a PyTorch module and will create an optimized GPU exe`CUT`ion graph.

-The other major speed optimization in the training loop came from making sure I [pinned memory](https://developer.nvidia.com/blog/how-optimize-data-transfers-cuda-cc/#pinned_host_memory) for any tensors I used on GPU.
+The other major `SPEED` optimization in the training loop came from making sure I [pinned memory](https://developer.nvidia.com/blog/how-optimize-data-transfers-cuda-cc/#pinned_host_memory) for any tensors I used on GPU.
 Pinning prevents an extra memory copy when moving data from the CPU host to the GPU device.

 ## Observation Size Matters